 This design enables people riding bikes to pass buses without having to ride around the outside of the bus in the flow of traffic.
 (Remember, dear Cyclists: normal people aren’t willing to do that.
 Like the woman calmly riding while drinking a coffee there.)

-Note the angled kerbs.
+Note the shallow, angled kerbs.
 I’m a big fan of these.
 If you’re using a wheelchair or pushing a pram, they’re easier to roll across.
 If you’re riding a bike, running into them will cause you no harm.
-They’re known as ‘forgiving kerbs’ and they’re a tiny change which makes a big difference.
+They’re often called ‘forgiving kerbs’ (and known as ‘splay kerbs’ to those in the trade) and they’re a tiny change which makes a big difference.
 (One of the major flaws of the Torrington cyclepath in central London is the high, straight kerbs which mean that you must ride well away from the edge.
-Making these into 45º kerbs would enable the full width of the path to be used… but that’s another post!)
+Making these into shallow, 45º kerbs would enable the full width of the path to be used… but that’s another post!)

 But that’s just version one.
 The bus stop island is too narrow for my liking, but because we’ve moved the bus stop and ticket machine onto the island there’s now space on the pavement available to move the cyclepath across, so we can make the bus island wider: